agiledev-students-spring2023/final-project-what-s-for-dinner/README.md

 Instructions for building and testing the project will be provided once the project reaches that stage.

 ## Additional Resources
-[README.md](https://github.com/agiledev-students-spring-2023/final-project-what-s-for-dinner/blob/master/README.md) - an overview of this project
+[README.md](https://github.com/agiledev-students-spring-2023/final-project-what-s-for-dinner/blob/master/README.md) - an overview of this project<br>
-[LICENSE.md](https://github.com/agiledev-students-spring-2023/final-project-what-s-for-dinner/blob/master/LICENSE.md) - the license under which this project is released
+[LICENSE.md](https://github.com/agiledev-students-spring-2023/final-project-what-s-for-dinner/blob/master/LICENSE.md) - the license under which this project is released<br>
-CODE_OF_CONDUCT.md - the code of conduct that governs the behavior of contributors to the project [UX-DESIGN.md](https://github.com/agiledev-students-spring-2023/final-project-what-s-for-dinner/blob/master/UX-DESIGN.md) - the wireframe diagrams and prototype for this project
+[UX-DESIGN.md](https://github.com/agiledev-students-spring-2023/final-project-what-s-for-dinner/blob/master/UX-DESIGN.md) - the wireframe diagrams and prototype for this project

 ### Important Note: